Anytime valid and asymptotically optimal inference driven by predictive recursion: The PRe-process's asymptotic growth rate

-\subsection{Setup of Theorem~\ref{thm:efficient}}
+\subsection{Setup of Theorem~2}

-There are a few inputs that play key roles in the asymptotic properties of the PR algorithm.
-These include some user-specified inputs, namely, the family of kernel densities $\{p_u: u \in \UU\}$ that determine the set of mixtures $\convex$, and PR's weights $(w_i)$ and initial guess $\Psi_0$; two more relevant quantities that are mostly, if not entirely, out of the user's control are the true distribution $P^\star$, with density $p^\star$, and the corresponding Kullback--Leibler projection of $P^\star$ onto the set $\convex$ of mixtures.
+There are a few inputs that play key roles in the asymptotic properties of the $\pr$ algorithm.
+These include some user-specified inputs, namely, the family of kernel densities $\{p_u: u \in \UU\}$ that determine the set of mixtures $\convex$, and $\pr$'s weights $(w_i)$ and initial guess $\Psi_0$; two more relevant quantities that are beyond the user's control are the true distribution $P^\star$, with density $p^\star$, and the corresponding Kullback--Leibler projection of $P^\star$ onto the set $\convex$ of mixtures.
 This latter projection is defined as the distribution $Q^\star$ with density $q^\star$ that satisfies

 The existence of $Q^\star$ is ensured by various sets of conditions; see, e.g., \citet[][Ch.~8]{liesevadja}.
 In particular, existence of $Q^\star$ is implied by Condition~\ref{cond:support} below, as shown in Lemma~3.1 of \citet{mt-rate}.
-The following conditions, on which Theorem~\ref{thm:efficient} is based, concern the basic properties of these individual inputs and their interplay.
+The following conditions, on which Theorem~2 is based, concern the basic properties of these individual inputs and their interplay.